 - Be employed a minimum of one year (full-time) at Bancroft

-- Commit to continuing employment at Bancroft for one year after completing your master’s degree.
+- Commit to continuing employment at Bancroft for two years after completing your master’s degree.

-The application deadline for Fall 2017 is April 3,2017.
-In order to apply, you must submit the following documents:
+In order to apply, you must submit the following documents.

 - Rider University Application for Graduate Study

 - Two letters of recommendation (one of which must be from a Bancroft Director or higher-level position)